Oberon RTS

 THM-Oberon is an alternative architecture and implementation of the RISC5 processor, created by Hellwig Geisse.

-Fair warning: This is explorative and experimental work, and Oberon modules, Verilog designs, as well as the texts and descriptions on this site might be incomplete and will be evolving.
-Actually, right now there are quite a few discrepancies due to my latest changes.
+This is explorative and experimental work, and Oberon modules, Verilog designs, as well as the texts and descriptions on this site might be incomplete, or out of date, and will be evolving.

 Refer to the GitHub repos for the actual details.
 As the saying goes: “Debug only code, don’t get suckered in by the comments.”
 Or by websites.